Working with Unit Tests in Project or Solution

 Export all tests from solution to a text, XML, or HTML file.

-Running and debugging unit tests in project or solution
+Run or debug unit tests in project or solution

 You can run or debug tests from the Unit Test Explorer, Solution Explorer, or Class View.
 Unit Test Explorer gives you the advantage to see only tests and test classes, while using other windows you need to know, which projects, files, and classes contain tests.